The Wild Bunch: Casting

 Peckinpah considered many actors for the Pike Bishop role before casting William Holden, including Richard Boone, Sterling Hayden, Charlton Heston, Burt Lancaster, Lee Marvin, Robert Mitchum, Gregory Peck, and James Stewart.
 Marvin actually accepted the role but pulled out after he was offered more money to star in Paint Your Wagon (1969).

 Peckinpah's first two choices for the role of Deke Thornton were Richard Harris (who had co-starred in Major Dundee) and Brian Keith (who had worked with Peckinpah on The Westerner (1960) and The Deadly Companions (1961)).
 Harris was never formally approached; Keith was asked, but he turned it down.
 Robert Ryan was ultimately cast in the part after Peckinpah saw him in the World War II action movie The Dirty Dozen (1967).
 Other actors considered for the role were Henry Fonda, Glenn Ford, Van Heflin, Ben Johnson (later cast as Tector Gorch), and Arthur Kennedy.

-The role of Mapache went to Emilio Fernández, the Mexican film director, writer, actor, and friend of Peckinpah.
 Among those considered to play Dutch Engstrom were Charles Bronson, Jim Brown, Alex Cord, Robert Culp, Sammy Davis Jr., Richard Jaeckel, Steve McQueen, and George Peppard.
 Ernest Borgnine was cast based on his performance in The Dirty Dozen (1967).
 Robert Blake was the original choice to play Angel, but he asked for too much money.
 Peckinpah was impressed with Jaime Sánchez in Sidney Lumet's film adaptation of The Pawnbroker and demanded that he be cast as Angel.

+The role of Mapache went to Emilio Fernández, the Mexican film director, writer, actor, and friend of Peckinpah.
+Peckinpah first offered the part to German actor Mario Adorf, who had appeared in Major Dundee, but he turned it down due to his discomfort playing such a violent character, a decision he regretted after seeing the finished film.

 Stage actor Albert Dekker was cast as Harrigan the railroad detective.
 The Wild Bunch was his last film, as he died just months after its final scenes were completed.
 Bo Hopkins had only a few television credits on his resume when he played the part of Clarence "Crazy" Lee.
 Warren Oates played Lyle Gorch, having previously worked with Peckinpah on the TV series The Rifleman and his previous films Ride the High Country (1962) and Major Dundee (1965).